Consumer price index

 In total, about 30,000 outlets are surveyed each month.

-• For the collection on the Internet, ad hoc information can sometimes be gathered on the market shares of the various providers or on the most purchased products (statistics on journeys for example for transport services, statistics on consumer profiles for telecommunications, insurance, etc.).
-In the absence of any information, the choice of products is made by the collector and the prices are equally weighted.
+• For web-based data collection, ad hoc information can sometimes be leveraged regarding the market shares of different operators or the most consumed products (e.g., statistics or data collected on trips for transport services, or on consumer profiles for telecommunications, insurance, and energy contracts).
+In the absence of such information, the choice of products is made by the survey officer and the price readings are equally weighted.

-• Finally, for the products tracked by transaction data or scanner data, we have a sampling frame since the precise quantities consumed are known by articles and outlets.
-Completeness of data is used.
+• For products monitored using transaction data or scanner data, a sampling frame is available since the precise quantities consumed are known by item and outlet.
+The exhaustiveness of the data is utilized.

 Data compilation